 Here's my story:

 In high school, I was extremely athletic.
 I was a gymnast, a dancer, on the swim team, I even ran cross country for a short time.
 I was 125 pounds, lots of muscle, and I NEVER worried about my weight...I am sure one of only a few high school girls at the time that didn't obsess about it.
 I graduated high school in 1995.
 My first year of college, I gained the ever dreaded freshman 10!
 I was still pretty active, but my eating habits were HORRIBLE!!!
 Over the next few years, I gained a little bit here and there because I ate a lot of fast food and junk food.
 By the time I graduated from College, I was up to 155 pounds.
 A year later, I got married (at the same weight).
 For the next 3 years, I gained about 5 pounds a year.
 I really struggled to get my eating down, and a regular exercise routine going.
 In 2001, I got pregnant with my first child.
 My weight hit 208 by the end of my pregnancy, and I lost about half of that pretty quickly.
 I managed to drop my weight down to 169 before I finally got pregnant with my second child in 2003.
 He was born in May of 2004 (a week before my 27th birthday) and I topped the pregnancy chart at 216 pounds.
 I lost much of the baby weight pretty quickly, and managed to get myself back down to 169 again (This seemed to be a plateau I couldn't break through).
 In 2006, I found myself pregnant with baby number 3.
 I hit 216 with that pregnancy also.
 My 3rd baby was the smallest of ALL of my kids at birth.
 I turned 30, 3 months later.
-Guess what, your metabolism really does slow down at 30!
+Guess what?
+Your metabolism really does slow down at 30!
 This time around, I struggled to lose the baby weight, and hovered around the 190 mark until I got pregnant again in 2009 with baby #4.
 My weight skyrocketed with that pregnancy and I reached 235 pounds by the end of my 7th month.
 I finally told the nurse at my doctor's office that I didn't want to know my weight anymore when I came in.
 Honestly, I don't know what my weight topped out at for that pregnancy.
 After baby #4 was born, my weight dropped to 207, where it hovered for the better part of a year and a half.
 Finally, I got fed up and angry enough to do something about it.
 2 weeks before my 34th birthday, I buckled down and started to lose.
 I was down about 10 pounds within a month, when I ended up with a bad case of strep throat and couldn't eat anything for about a week.
 In the weeks following, I never really got my appetite back.
 I was walking daily, so between the lack of food and the increase in exercise, I dropped back down to my ever dreaded plateau - 169 pounds.
-I sat at that plateau for 5 months, until I finally broke through my plateau and lost 8 pounds on the Advocare 24 Day Challenge.
-I was disappointed that I lost only a few pounds when others were losing like crazy with Advocare.
-I didn't let that stop me, though!
+I sat at that plateau for 5 months, until I finally broke through my plateau and lost 8 pounds with the 24 Day Challenge.
+I was disappointed that I lost only a few pounds when others were losing like crazy with this same plan.
+BUT, I didn't let that stop me!
 Instead I started getting even more serious about working out and eating right AND staying focused!
-I hit another plateau at 160 pounds, which I finally manage to break through about a year ago.
-I have discovered the art of slimming and toning through my Beachbody workouts and drinking Shakeology.
+I hit another plateau at 160 pounds, which I finally manage to break through, after about 6 months.
+In May of 2013, I finally discovered the art of slimming and toning through my Beachbody workouts and drinking Shakeology.
 I have VERY slowly started to see the scale go down.
-Right now I am hovering around the 150 mark (less that I was when I got married).
-Even though I have been losing weight EXTREMELY slowly, I am thrilled at the fact that I can consistently maintain my numbers!!
-My goal is 145 pounds.
-I WILL get there. following my Ultimate Reset in February, I dropped to 148...the lowest i have been in a LONG time!
-In the past few months, my weight still fluctuates between 150 and 155.
+I finally reaches a milestone weight of 148 (less that I was when I got married).
+Even though my weight loss has often been EXTREMELY slowly, I am thrilled at the fact that I can consistently maintain my numbers!!
+Recently, I have run into a few health issues that are hindering my ability to maintain, but I am staying consistent.
+I am researching and trying new things.
+I am NOT giving up.
 I KNOW I am gaining muscle, and I continue to lose inches, so I am not complaining.
 Even though my numbers aren't where I want them yet, I am not upset.
 I think the way my body is transforming my shape with slimming and toning, makes me feel way more confident about myself anyway...and make my clothes fit better!
 I am healthier, happier and more confident that I have been pretty much my entire life.
 You know what else?
 My kids are happier and healthier and have a great example to follow with my actions.
 THAT is what makes it all worth while!

 I am a normal person, just like you.
 I struggle daily, just like you.
 I make mistakes and fall off the wagon, just like you.
 I am do the best I can everyday, and I have learned that it isn't the mistakes you have made that define you, it is what you learn from them and how you proceed in the future that does.